Iron Dome Weapon System

 The system is effective day or night and in all weather conditions, including low clouds, rain, dust storms and fog.
 It features a first-of-its-kind multi-mission launcher, which is designed to fire a variety of interceptor missiles, depending on the threat.

-In 2014, Raytheon began providing a second source of subcomponents for the Tamir interceptor missile.
+Raytheon began providing a second source of subcomponents for the Tamir interceptor missile in 2014.

 Ten Iron Dome batteries protect Israel, and each battery includes three to four stationary launchers with 20 Tamir missiles and a battlefield radar.
 Tamir missiles feature electro-optical sensors and steering fins with proximity fuze blast warheads.